 Udemy is another online learning platform that focuses specifically on courses related to skill building for working professionals.
-One thing to note about Udemy: The classes we've highlighted are free, but it offers a myriad of other paid options for as little as $10, in some cases.
-If you have a good experience with a free course, it could be worth a small investment to deepen your skills, too.
+One thing to note about Udemy: The classes we've highlighted are free, but the site features a myriad of other paid options for as little as $10, in some cases.
+If you have a good experience with a free course, try a paid one to get even more value from the content on this site.

 Wordstream is a search engine and social media marketing software company that helps marketers drive the greatest ROI from their paid search and social media campaigns.
 These free guides and ebooks distill learnings and best practices for users with varying levels of expertise running pay-per-click (PPC) campaigns.
 Here are some of its topics and offerings:

 edX is another MOOC provider that features courses offered by top-tier universities, including Harvard University, Massachusetts Institute of Technology, and Boston University.
 Like Coursera, classes are taught online and start at specific times throughout the year.
-Here's a class we think you'll find valuable:
+Here are just a few of the many courses you can find on edX:

 At this point, you probably already know what Facebook is and what it does.
-What you might not know?
-It has a training and certification program.
+What you might not know is that the company offers several training and certification programs.
 Facebook Blueprint offers self-paced and live e-learning courses for marketers seeking to grow their organizations using Facebook.
-Blueprint offers classes in different languages on how to use Facebook and Instagram -- here's a peek at the course catalog.
+Blueprint offers classes in different languages on how to use Facebook and Instagram.

-Google is another company you've probably heard of before, and its digital marketing course offers a ton of valuable information if you plan to advertise and rank on the search engine.
+Google is another company you've probably heard of before, and its digital marketing course offers a ton of valuable information if you plan to advertise on the search engine.
 You can even take a Google AdWords certification at the end of the process that helps you beef up your resume.
 Google has expanded its course offerings to include other types of digital marketing, too, so check out the site for up-to-date insights in the marketing world.

-CodeAcademy offers free, interactive coding classes that take you from lesson one to building a fully-functioning website.
-The courses we've highlighted below are just a few of the courses; CodeAcademy offers many more, depending on your organization's needs.
-CodeAcademy classes feature lectures and a workspace in the same browser window so you can see the effect of your work live, as it's created.
+Codeacademy offers free, interactive coding classes that take you from bare-bones to building a fully functioning website.
+The courses we've highlighted below just scratch the surface, though.
+Codeacademy offers a variety of course topics so you can truly focus on your niche.
+These classes include lectures and a workspace in the same browser window so you can see the effect of your work as you create it — how cool is that?

-Canva helps people easily make beautiful images for web design, and Canva Learn offers design courses that are valuable for any kind of storyteller.
-The Creativity course explores the challenges of constant creation and innovation and how to do it well -- with visuals, of course.
+Canva helps people easily make beautiful images for web design, and Canva Design School offers design courses that are valuable for any kind of storyteller.
+The Creativity course explores the challenges of constant creation and innovation and how to do it well — with visuals, of course.

 Editor's Note: This blog post was originally published in May 2018, but was updated in July 2020 for comprehensiveness and freshness.